kuksova/ScreenshotClassification/README.md

 # Update March 2023
 Time and accuracy.

 1)I used EasyOCR engine for inference, no additional image processing.
 The extracted text are quite accurately.
 It's imressive!
 But inference time: (7 images) - 55 sec(gpu), 98 sec(cpu).
 So it means if I want to run the whole folder (435 images), it will take almost 1 hour!
 But at least this is should be done only once.
 Then I need search for images in the Json file.

-2) I used pytesseract for inference.
+2)I used pytesseract for inference.
 It works so badly for my images!
 I knew that it works when to preprocess the image to get the foreground text in black with the background in white.
 But my images can't be processed like this.
 But inference time is impressive (9 sec/ 7 images).